• Malta

 Relationship Proof / Reason

-Stepmother (Father’s Wife, Not Consummated) Marriage permissible if no consummation occurred.
+Stepmother (Father’s Wife, Not Consummated) Marriage is permissible if no consummation occurred.

-Step-grandmother (Wife of Grandfather, Not Consummated) Marriage permissible if no consummation occurred.
+Step-grandmother (Wife of Grandfather, Not Consummated) Marriage is permissible if no consummation occurred.

 Stepson’s Wife Not directly related; marriage is permissible.